bensutherland/ms_oyster_popgen/README.md

 Edit the following script to point to the correct GENOMEFOLDER and GENOME variables, then run it
 `00-scripts/bwa_mem_align_reads.sh 6`

+To assess mapping results, use the automated script:
+`./../ms_oyster_popgen/01_scripts/assess_results.sh`
+This will provide average

 Assess mapping results
 # number of mappings for one sample: